-Commercial drivers granted an intrastate waiver will have a restriction placed on their driving record limiting operation to intrastate only.
+Commercial drivers granted an intrastate waiver or who self-certify intrastate will have a restriction placed on their driving record limiting operation to intrastate only.

 Note: Any medical waiver(s) granted must always be in the driver's possession when operating commercial motor vehicles.